Month Over Month Growth

 (Burgers sold in the month of February – Burgers sold in the month of January) x 100 / Burgers sold in the month of January

 = (200/300) x 100

 So, the Month-over-month growth in John’s business has been 66.67%, not a bad number.

 Suppose Smith wants investors to invest in his digital marketing website.
-He walks into the office of one investor and tells them that he has received 50 monthly active users this month.
+He walks into the office of one investor and tells him that he has received 50 monthly active users this month.
 Nobody seemed to be impressed with this figure.
-Then, Smith tells the investors that they have seen 40% month-over-month growth for this month.
+Then, Smith tells the investor that they have seen 40% month-over-month growth for this month.
 Suddenly everyone was impressed as a 40% MoM means that there will be more than 7 lakh monthly users two years from now.
 This is how growth in terms of percentage change gives meaning to the otherwise meaningless data.

-Month-over-month growth for Multiple Years
+Month-Over-Month Growth for Multiple Years

 His Month-over-month growth rate for the past 5 months is:

 = 0.49 or 49%.
 The rate is even greater!